-Thank you for choosing FOX FLOAT X EVOL AIRSHOX for your ATV.
+Thank you for choosing FOX FLOAT X EVOLs for your ATV.
 In doing so, you have chosen the finest suspension shocks in the world.
-FOX Racing Shox products are designed, tested and manufactured by the finest professionals in the industry in Santa Cruz County, California, USA.
+FOX Racing Shox products are designed, tested and manufactured by professionals in the industry in Santa Cruz County, California, USA.

-As a consumer and supporter of FOX Racing Shox products, you need to be aware of the importance of setting up your shock correctly to ensure maximum performance.
-This manual provides step-by-step instructions of how to setup and maintain your shock.
+As a consumer and supporter of FOX Racing Shox products, you need to be aware of the importance of setting up your shocks correctly to ensure maximum performance.
+This manual provides step-by-step instructions of how to setup and maintain your shocks.
 It is a good idea to keep your receipts with this manual, and refer to it for service and warranty issues.

-This manual does not contain step-by-step detailed service instructions for a reason: FOX recommends that detailed service be performed by FOX Racing Shox or qualified service center.
+This manual does not contain step-by-step detailed service instructions for a reason: FOX recommends that detailed service be performed by FOX Racing Shox or a qualified service center.

-For service and warranty information, refer to the QUICK REFERENCE GUIDE on page 26.
+For service and warranty information, refer to the Quick Reference Guide on page 20.